ksandermann/cloud-toolbox/README.md

 # cloud-toolbox
-Docker Image to work with Azure, AWS, Kubernetes, Openshift, Helm, Ansible and Terraform
+Docker Image to work with Azure, AWS, Kubernetes, Openshift, Helm, Ansible and Terraform.
+This is basically the toolchain I am working with on a daily basis, packed into a docker image to have a platform-independent development environment.
+Feel free to use/share/contribute.

 # Versioning
 Release tags will be build following pattern YYYY-MM-dd-version.